- About Us

 You will be responsible for all the fees you agreed to in your contract with each vendor.

-If you have a question or problem that is not covered in the written materials from your BAIID provider, you should call your vendor's toll free number, unless the vendor has asked you to make contact in another way.
-If the vendor is not able to help you, then you may contact the Department at 888-767-6424.
+If you have a question or problem that is not covered in the written materials from your BAIID provider, you should call Smart Choice Monitoring at (888)234-0198.
+If Smart Choice Monitoring is not able to help you, then you may contact the Department at (888)767-6424.

 It is to your benefit to keep a notebook listing any problems you have, and all contacts with your vendor with as much detailed information as possible.